-Minderoo Foundation, in collaboration with JBI at the University of Adelaide, undertook an umbrella review, systematically examining vast amounts of research data from thousands of scientific studies on exposure to plastic chemicals and the impacts on human health.
+Minderoo Foundation, in collaboration with JBI at the University of Adelaide, published an umbrella review, systematically synthesising vast amounts of research data from thousands of scientific studies on exposure to plastic chemicals and their impacts on human health.

-The Plastic Health Umbrella Review specifically looked at some of the most commonly used plastic chemicals that we know humans are exposed to – BPA (bisphenol A), phthalates (plasticisers), PCBs (polychlorinated biphenyls) and PBDEs (Polybrominated Diphenyl Ethers), both of which are flame retardants, and PFAS (per- and polyfluoroalkyl substances).
+The initial umbrella review included data up to 2020 and covered the most commonly used plastic chemicals that humans are exposed to – BPA (bisphenol A), phthalates (plasticisers), PCBs (polychlorinated biphenyls) and PBDEs (Polybrominated Diphenyl Ethers), both of which are flame retardants, and PFAS (per- and polyfluoroalkyl substances).

-The Umbrella Review found that there is consistent and irrefutable evidence that plastic chemicals in every class examined harm human health across the entire human life cycle.
+It found consistent and irrefutable evidence that plastic chemicals in every class examined harm human health across the entire human life span.

-These exposure starts from preconception onwards and includes BPA (bisphenol A), phthalates (plasticisers), PCBs (polychlorinated biphenyls) and PBDEs (Polybrominated Diphenyl Ethers) and PFAS (per- and polyfluoroalkyl substances).
+Exposures start from preconception, continue throughout our lifespan and include bisphenols (such as bisphenol A), phthalates (plasticisers), PCBs (polychlorinated biphenyls) and PBDEs (Polybrominated Diphenyl Ethers) and PFAS (per- and polyfluoroalkyl substances).

 The health impacts affect all stages of life, and include: